 His love for the mountain was an unconditional and major source of inspiration.
 "The moment when dawn breaks, when pinks and azures blur, and I can smell the winter season is still vivid in my soul.
 When I seek inspiration for a ski garment, I look up and still see that 6:00 am morning sky," says Fiume.

 During his prolific ski career, Fiume participated in the downhill European Cups in 1974 and 1975.

 About our Products

-All of our products are designed by our founder’s daughter, Ginevra in her hometown of Como and exclusively manufactured in the Emilia Romagna region of Italy using materials from the industry's leading suppliers to ensure premium quality in each and every garment.
+All Hell is for Heroes products are designed in Como and made in Italy using materials from the industry's leading suppliers, to ensure the highest quality in every garment.

 Hell is for Heroes Today

-(Founder’s daughter and current creative director)
+Founder’s daughter and current creative director